akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ## Akka Typed

+### Naming convention changed

+In needing a way to distinguish the new APIs in code and docs from the original, Akka used the naming convention `untyped`.
+All references of the original have now been changed to `classic`.
+The reference of the new APIs as `typed` is going away as it becomes the primary APIs.

 ### Receptionist has moved

 The receptionist had a name clash with the default Cluster Client Receptionist at `/system/receptionist` and will now